Canada Hotel

 When is the cheapest time to book hotels in Canada?

 Generally, booking 2-3 months in advance offers the best rates.
-For major cities, winter months (January-March) typically have the lowest prices due to cold weather.
+For major cities, winter months (January-March) typically have the lowest prices.
 Avoid booking during major events like Calgary Stampede, Toronto Film Festival, or Montreal Grand Prix when prices spike 50-100%.

 Are there hidden fees I should know about?